Apr 172011

 Rainey Try Scorers, O'Neill, McBride and Irvine.

-Dungannon pushed hard to get on equal terms moving the ball at every opportunity but on one such occasion a crunching tackle on Dungannon full back Robin McCleary dislodged the ball for Rainey wing forward Gavin McGuckin to pounce on the loose ball.
-A nice exchange between McGuckin and centre James McBride ended with McBride crossing the line to take the score to 14- 0, Walls again adding the extras.
+Dungannon pushed hard to get on equal terms moving the ball at every opportunity but on one such occasion a crunching tackle on Dungannon full back dislodged the ball for Rainey wing forward to pounce on the loose ball.
+A nice exchange between McGuckin and centre ended with McBride crossing the line to take the score to 14- 0, Walls again adding the extras.

 A penalty towards the end of the first half for a late tackle gave Walls the chance to add another three points with the impressive out half duly obliging to take the score to Rainey 17 Dungannon 0 at the break.

-Dungannon got on the score sheet at the start of the second half with Gareth Graham slotting over an early penalty and when centre Philip Hall broke clear to add a try shortly after it looked as though the Stevenson Park outfit were going to stage a comeback with teh score now reading 17 – 8.
+Dungannon got on the score sheet at the start of the second half with slotting over an early penalty and when centre broke clear to add a try, shortly after, it looked as though the Stevenson Park outfit were going to stage a comeback with the score now reading 17 – 8.

 Rainey Old Boys III: Patrick O’Neill, Ryan Kidd, Ciaran McNamee, James McBride, Paul Kelly, Martin Walls, Connor Magee, Jason Donaghy, Gavin Hegarty, Ian Patterson, Gary Todd, Declan McCann, Martin O’Neill, Declan McKenna, Richard Michael, Connor O’Brien, Seamus McQuillan, Kenneth Irvine, Gavin Walker.